 When having windows and doors replaced homeowners should ensure they obtain a Certificate of Compliance, which should be kept with all legal documents relating to the property.
 This could be needed later should you wish to sell your house.

 Prior to the formation of Competent Person Schemes in 2002, installers had to submit a building notice in order to comply with Building Regulations.
-However, with the introduction of self-certification it has helped enhance compliance, reduce costs for installers and promote competence within the industry.
+However, with the introduction of

 The principles of self-certification are based on giving installers the ability to self-certify that their work complies with Building Regulations without the need to submit a building notice.